Textualize/textualize-see/README.md

 This will open `application.py` with a command to edit the file.

 Any additional arguments added after the path are forwarded to the command.
-In the following `--pager` is not an option for `see`, so it will be forwarded to the command that opens the file.
+In the following command `--pager` is not an option for `see`, so it will be forwarded to the command that opens the file.

 ```
 see application.py --pager